-The New-Media Arts Protocol to use Stem Cells (abbreviated to NMAP-SC) is an interdisciplinary template-based protocol designed as an attempt to processes stem cells inside new-media arts labs worldwide.
-The mutual contributions between bio labs and new-media labs to promulgate the outputs of stem cells research is the core of this protocol, by which New-Media Art can provide a wide range of strategies to attract scientists into public engagement projects as well as it offers many approaches to integrate the public in a unified area with different stakeholders (politicians, policymakers, clinics, and industry) to participate directly in the process of science and thus learn more about the processes of scientific inquiry to get stem cells as open science.
-Any institution or research centre can use this template-based protocol in its current Beta version to build cooperation between a team of new-media artists and a team of biologists.
+The New-Media Arts Protocol to use Stem Cells (abbreviated to NMAP-SC) is an interdisciplinary template-based protocol designed as an attempt to process stem cells inside new-media arts labs worldwide.
+The mutual contributions between bio labs and new-media labs to promulgate the outputs of stem cells research is the core of this protocol.
+New-Media Art can provide a wide range of strategies to attract scientists into public engagement projects as well as it offers many approaches to integrate the public in a unified area with different stakeholders (politicians, policymakers, clinics, and industry) to participate directly in the process of science and thus learn more about the operations of scientific inquiry to get stem cells as open science.
+Any institution or research center can use this template-based protocol in its current Beta version to build cooperation between a team of new-media artists and a team of biologists.

-This protocol has been designed in order to facilitate smooth and effective cooperations between Biologists and new-media artists, or between stem cell research labs and new-media arts labs.
-The designed protocol aims at employing the treasure of tools and methodologies in new-media arts in order to define stem cell research as open science by three approaches:
+This protocol has been designed to facilitate smooth and effective cooperation between Biologists and new-media artists or between stem cell research labs and new-media arts labs.
+The developed protocol aims at employing the treasure of tools and methodologies in new-media arts to define stem cell research as open science by three approaches:

 - Promulgate/simplify the conceptual issues related to stem cell research.